-Every 5 years, a full-scale simulation exercise will be conducted which will test the response actions of the Incident Command System and Emergency Response Teams, and will include deployment of personnel, resources and equipment during the simulation.
+Every 5 years, a full-scale simulation exercise will be conducted which will test the response actions of the ICS and ERTs, and will include deployment of personnel, resources and equipment during the simulation.

-Each annual exercise will simulate the release of a different E2 Schedule 1 listed product stored on site until all environmental emergencies identified in the Product Specific Emergency Response Plans have been tested, at which point the cycle will begin again.
-Emergency Response Plans for E2 Schedule 1 listed products stored on site are provided in Appendix 1 of this Plan.
+Each annual exercise will simulate the release of a different E2 Schedule 1 listed product stored on site until all environmental emergencies identified in the Product Specific ERPs have been tested, at which point the cycle will begin again.
+ERPs for E2 Schedule 1 listed products stored on site are provided in Appendix 1 of this Plan.

-Details of spill response simulation exercises will be documented and improvements identified will be incorporated into updates to the Spill Contingency and Emergency Response Plans.
-A record of these exercises, results and modifications to these plans will be maintained on file for 5 years and available for inspection upon request.
+Details of spill response simulation exercises will be documented and improvements identified will be incorporated into updates to the Spill Contingency and ERPs.
+A record of these exercises, results and modifications to these plans will be maintained on file for 7 years per Section 21 of the E2 Regulations and available for inspection upon request.